Attash2312/ostheory/important-topics.md

 ### 4.1 Deadlock basics (needed for Banker's)
 **Deadlock:** a set of processes are stuck forever because each is waiting for resources held by another.

+Layman explanation (easy to remember):
+- Think of **students and notebooks**.
+Each student holds some notebooks and is waiting for other notebooks.
+- If everyone is waiting in a circle and nobody can finish and return notebooks, the whole class is stuck.

+Two terms that confuse people:
+- **Deadlock**: already stuck (no one can move).
+- **Safe state**: not stuck now, and there exists at least one order in which everyone can finish.

 Four necessary conditions (memorize):
 1. Mutual exclusion
 2. Hold and wait